100 signatures reached

 Why is this important?

 Are you aware that amongst all the sources of air pollution, vehicular emissions have the highest adverse health impacts?

 The main hazardous pollutants of fossil fuels-based vehicular emissions are particulate matter (PM), sulphur dioxide (SO2), nitrogen oxide(NOx), carbon monoxide (CO), volatile organic compounds (VOCs), and greenhouse gases.
 Out of these, the fine and ultrafine PM is able to penetrate the cells of most organs and cause severe respiratory, cardiovascular, neurological illnesses and even premature death, especially in children and the elderly.

-While Pune city’s population is approximately 3.5 million, the number of registered vehicles has reached 3.62 million.
+While Pune city’s population is approximately 35 lakhs, the number of registered vehicles has crossed 38 lakhs.
 This explosive growth in vehicular population has meant an increase in vehicular emissions, and hence increased air pollution.
 Reducing the usage of private vehicles will reduce vehicular emissions to a large extent.

 A robust public transportation system can address these issues and ensure that citizens have an option to use their personal vehicles.
 Shifting from cars to public transport can deliver a 65 per cent emissions reduction during peak times and a 95 per cent reduction in emissions during off peak times from the commuters that make the shift.